mggg/gerrytools/docs/source/user/mgrp.rst

         rng_seed=123456,
     )

-and now we set up the ``RunContainer`` class so that it can run the chain:
+And now we set up the ``RunContainer`` class so that it can run the chain:

 .. code:: python